toolsdark/spoof-email/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the sppof-mail/LICENSE file for details.

 ## Get Started

-Get started with EmailSender Bot today and supercharge your email communications.
+Get started with EmailSpoofer today and supercharge your email communications.
 Visit our Telegram [https://t.me/toolsdark] for more  details include test mails.